Duke University West Campus: History

 In 1968, the Paul M. Gross Hall opened to serve as the home for the Chemistry department.
 After additional space for the department was completed, the university remodeled the building in 2015 to reconfigure the building to serve as a maker space and the headquarters for Duke's Social Science Research Institute, part of the Economics Department.

 In 1972, as part of the merging of Duke's Women's College and Duke's Men's Trinity College, the campus became coeducational.
 The coeducational merger between Duke's undergraduate colleges were merged in a single year.

 In 1982, The Bryan Center opened with the Duke University Store, Duke Barber Shop, Duke Post Office, Restaurants, Student Government and Administrative Offices.

 In 1994, Duke opened the Levine Science Research Center, to house the department of Computer Science.
 As of 2018, this research complex is the largest single-site interdisciplinary research facility in the United States.

 By 2004, due to the University's expansion, the need for more housing on West Campus arose and the University opened the first house of what would become Keohane Quadrangle.
 The last house of the quadrangle was opened in 2012, with more meeting spaces and suite-style living arrangements.

-2004 also marked a substantial expansion for the Pratt School of Engineering's buildings on West Campus, with the opening of The Fitzpatrick Center for Interdisciplinary Engineering.
+2004 also marked a substantial expansion for the Pratt School of Engineering's buildings on West Campus, with the opening of the Fitzpatrick Center for Interdisciplinary Engineering.

 In 2007, Bill and Melinda Gates (an alum of Duke) opened the French Family Science Center, a facility consisting of biological and genetic laboratories.

 In 2015, renovations began on most of the housing on West Campus, with the Wannamaker Quadrangle becoming the first retrofitted house.
 In 2018, the university completed renovations of the Crowell Quadrangle, and is now renovating the Craven Quadrangle.

 In 2018, as part of a university-wide construction initiative to replace aging dorms on both East Campus and West Campus, construction began on a new quadrangle.

 Undergraduate Housing

-West Campus is organized into housing quadrangles (referred to as "quads"), which have corresponding houses and provide housing for selective living groups and greek organizations.
+West Campus is organized into housing quadrangles (referred to as "quads"), which have corresponding houses.
 The campus serves as student housing from sophomore year through senior year, as Duke has both a residency requirement as well as guarantees housing for all undergraduate students.
 The Duke House Model is similar to house models at other universities such as Harvard and Yale.